afrisiringo/afrisiringo/README.md

-- 👋 Hi, I’m @afrisiringo
+- 👋 Hi, I’m Afridoyo Siringoringo.
+You can all me Ringo
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python
-- 📫 How to reach me (instagram : afri siringo)
+- 📫 How to reach me (LinkedIn : https://www.linkedin.com/in/afridoyosiringoringo/)

 <!---
 afrisiringo/afrisiringo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.